shivam2003mishra/demo-practice/README.md

 # demo-practice
-This is only  practice for git and github
+This is only  practice for git and github.